bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 Any ideas?
 I mean, we atomically set up this invoice and then you try and pay it and then.
 I mean, reasonable questions.

-Audience: The failure would be before the route reaches the receiver.
+[Audience]: The failure would be before the route reaches the receiver.
 And the HODL invoice only goes into effect when the receiver receives the route.
-Adam Gibson continues ...

 Oh yeah, you've already set it up.
 That's true.
 If you weren't able to route it to start with, then it wouldn't.
-Yeah, and then I mean, I am completely clueless about this stuff, but I know that things like hodl invoices are a bit of a problem in Lightning, right?
+Yeah, I am completely clueless about this stuff, but I know that things like hodl invoices are a bit of a problem in Lightning, right?
 Because you're locking things up, and there's a question of how, but that closely ties into my other area of interest, which is how do we allow people to get paid appropriately for the actual resources being used, which includes time and not just money, right?
 So I think that's a whole other discussion, but it's certainly, but a good point, I wasn't thinking clearly, there's not really an issue with the routing thing because you've already done it.
 We could still fail though, right?